Mon - Sun: 24 hours.

 How Much Compensation For An Accident At Work?

-The amount of compensation for an accident at work you could claim depends mainly on what injuries have been sustained and how bad they’ve affected you.
+The amount of compensation for an accident at work you could claim depends mainly on what injuries have been sustained and how badly they’ve affected you.
 Your solicitor will consider two heads of loss when determining what settlement is appropriate:

 • General damages.
-Here they’ll look at what pain, suffering, and loss of amenity were caused by your injuries.
+Here, they’ll look at what pain, suffering, and loss of amenity were caused by your injuries.

 • Special damages.
 This element will focus on how you’ve lost out financially.
 If you’ve paid medical expenses, incurred travel costs or lost any earnings because of your injuries, they could be claimed back here.